Embrace nature in Wyoming.

 Beautiful & inviting communities.

-Many adventurists, hunters, fishers, and outdoor lovers turn to Wyoming for all the beauty and nature it has to offer.
+Many adventurists, hunters, fishing enthusiasts, and outdoor lovers turn to Wyoming for all the beauty and nature it has to offer.
 At McGarvin & Taylor Real Estate in Worland, WY, we want to share our beautiful and timeless communities with the ones who will appreciate its historic and breathtaking atmosphere.

 Whether you are looking for land for sale or moving your family out here, we can help you find the perfect location.
 We know that purchasing real estate is a milestone, whether it’s your first home or investment property.
 Allow us to find the spot that matches your needs and wants.

-Located in the northern part of Wyoming’s Big Horn Basin, this rural county was established from parcels taken from Johnson, Fremont, and Sheridan Counties in 1897.
+Located in the northern part of Wyoming’s Big Horn Basin, these rural communities were established from parcels taken from Johnson, Fremont, and Sheridan Counties in 1897.
 The principal industries are gas and oil development, bentonite mining, farming, ranching, and tourism.
 Farming mainly consists of sugar beet, grain, bean, and hay production, while cattle raising is also a traditional occupation.

 Expansive grasslands are allowing for grazing year-round as well as fall hunting season (hunting is one major form of regional recreation).
 In Big Horn County, you will find a range of historical and natural sites.
 You can explore: